thoughtbot/write-yourself-a-roguelike/book/generating_a_character/off_to_the_races.md

 To wrap this up we'll want to update the `attr_reader` in `role.rb` to include `:races`.
 Then we'll also need to change `TRAITS` in `game.rb` to include `Race` **after** `Role`.
 Finally add a `require` for `race` in `main.rb` before the `require` for `game`.

 Now when we run the program we can select the race after the role.
 However there is one small annoyance.
 When there is only one possible race, the game should select it for us.
-An easy way to solve this problem is to change `random?` in our selection_screen class to:
+An easy way to solve this problem is to change `random?` in our `SelectionScreen` class to:

 ```ruby
 def random?